 What is it Like to Live in Timișoara, Romania

 Romania is famous for Transylvania, for Dracula, and not much else, but this is one Eastern European country that deserves a little more consideration.
-Timişoara is the third largest city in Romania and is the economic, social and cultural center for Western Romania.
-From Timişoara, you can easily take a weekend trip to other major Eastern European cities like Belgrade or Budapest, but you don’t need to leave Timişoara itself to have a great trip.
+Timişoara is the third largest city in Romania and is the economic, social and cultural center for Western Romania is also happens to be

 Timișoara was selected as the European Capital of Culture for 2021 with good reason.
 It’s adorable and has everything from old buildings to great museums to a beautiful opera house, all with a ton of history.
 If you’re remotely interested in art or theater or what life was like in the USSR, Timișoara is a good fit for you.